nikhilcusc/CoroFlask/README.md

 - [x] Remove old non stacked charts.
 	- [ ] Maybe give user option to select if they want to see stacked or not?
 - [x] Remove second y axis on stacked graphs.
-- [ ] Reorder buttons so it looks a bit compact.
+- [x] Reorder buttons so it looks a bit compact.
+- [ ] If possible, move charts to landing page, so there is no redirection.
+This would 1 page application.

 ### Notes:
 1. Flask can pull data from Select tag only using name attribute.
 Does not work for id attribute.